Meshack12756/Online_Portfolio/README.md

 Projects Showcase – Highlights my key projects and contributions Contact Section – Enables direct communication Performance Optimized – Ensures fast loading speeds

-Contribution & License
-This portfolio is a reflection of my personal work.
-Contributions are welcome, but modifications and redistribution are restricted under the [Apache 2.0 License].
-If you’d like to contribute, kindly review the CONTRIBUTING.md guidelines.